ctorx/ctorx.Core.AspNet.Cookies/README.md

 ```

 ## License, etc.
-ctorx.Core.Mvc.Cookies is copyright © 2022 Matthew Marksbury and other contributors under the MIT license.
+ctorx.Core.AspNet.Cookies is copyright © 2022 Matthew Marksbury and other contributors under the MIT license.